 The second pier is this pier at Nick’s Cove, located midway between Lawson’s Landing and the small town of Marshall (roughly four miles south of Lawson’s Landing and four miles north of Marshall).
 As a condition for building the pier, the owners of the facilities (restaurant, bar and cabins) at Nick’s Cove were required to offer “public access” to the pier and the pier is open from sunrise until the close of business.
 Given that data, it would appear to be a public pier.
 However, since the pier is managed by the owners of Nick’s Cove, sits next to the shoreline restaurant, and has a “Boat Shack” at the end of the pier, some argue that it technically is a private pier.
-Unfortunately, to date we have been unable to get a clarification from the California Fish and Wildlife Department as to the public vs. private status so we recommend having a license.
+The latest input we have had from the Department of Fish and Wildlife is that it is indeed a private pier necessitating a fishing license.

 Technically, the pier is part of the larger Miller Park fishing access area, a long narrow park that hugs Highway 1, the Shoreline Highway.
 In the park is the popular Miller Boat Launch and a small jetty that can also be fished.
 This pier sits at the very southern end of Miller Park.
 At one time there was a small pier next to the boat launch and that pier was called the Miller Park Pier.
 It only measured 130 feet long and 4 feet wide (so angling space was limited) but was used until destroyed in the late 1980s; That pier is now history replaced by this nice 400 foot-long-pier that was built in 2007.